WR 25

-WR 25 (HD 93162) is a binary star system in the turbulent star-forming region of the Carina Nebula, about 6,800 light-years from Earth.
-It contains a Wolf-Rayet star and a hot luminous companion and is a member of the Trumpler 16 cluster.
+WR 25 (HD 93162) is a triple star system in the turbulent star-forming region of the Carina Nebula, about 7,600 light-years from Earth.
+It contains a Wolf–Rayet star and two O-type stars and is a member of the Trumpler 16 cluster.
 The name comes from the Catalogue of Galactic Wolf–Rayet Stars.

 Spectrum

 WR 25 was recognised as a Wolf–Rayet star in the 19th century, because of its brightness and a spectrum dominated by broad emission lines.
-The spectrum contains lines of hydrogen and is intermediate between a classical WN (Wolf-Rayet) star and an O-type supergiant.
+The spectrum contains lines of hydrogen and is intermediate between a classical WN (Wolf–Rayet) star and an O-type supergiant.
 This led to early reports that it was a binary, for example a WN7 star plus an O7 star.
-It has also been described as WN7 + abs (meaning a Wolf-Rayet star with absorption lines of unknown origin) and WN6ha.
+It has also been described as WN7 + abs (meaning a Wolf–Rayet star with absorption lines of unknown origin) and WN6ha.
 With the introduction of specific classifications for hot slash stars, WR 25 was assigned the spectral type O2.5If^{*}/WN6.
 This recognises the presence of nitrogen, the intrinsic weakness of many emission lines, and the presence of some helium and hydrogen absorption lines.
 The classification represents a fine gradation of weaker emission and stronger absorption than a WN6ha spectral type.
 Any contribution to the spectrum from the companion cannot be clearly detected.